Fibrous dysplasia may cause few or no signs and symptoms, particularly if the condition is mild. More severe fibrous dysplasia may cause:

 When to see a doctor

-- Doesn't go away with rest
+- Bone pain that increases with weight-bearing activity or doesn't go away with rest